 Jamie is a photographer located in Bristol, England.
 He says he has always been interested in photography, but has only become serious over the past eighteen months.
 You can find more of his great work on Instagram.

-He made the above images with his DJI Mavic Pro drone and Sony a7S II camera with a 14mm wide lens or a 85mm lens.
+He made the above aerial images with his DJI Mavic Pro drone.
+For the none-aerial images, Jamie used a great landscape photography camera in the Sony a7S II camera with a 14mm wide lens or a 85mm lens.
 The images were made during a day trip with some fellow Bristol photographers that included Old Harry Rocks, Durdle Door, Lulworth Cove and ending up at Pulpit Rock Lighthouse (to be featured soon!)

 And, don’t forget to join our Facebook group, Photography and Travel, to share tips, favorite locations and questions!